09 Nov How To Lose Belly Fat: The Weight Loss Nutritionist’s Guide

 We work with many women to support them in managing their weight before, during and after the menopause.
 We work closely with a fantastic functional medicine doctor who supports our clients with hormone treatment where relevant.

 Some approaches tend to be spoken about a lot in relation to belly fat loss.
 In truth, they’re unlikely to be effective.

-Ab exercises will strengthen muscles, but endless sit ups alone won’t be enough to reduce fat in this area.
-Strengthening your core is important, but it takes more than crunches to tackle visceral fat.
+Ab exercises will strengthen your core muscles which is important, but endless sit ups alone won’t be enough to reduce fat in this area.
+It takes more than crunches to tackle visceral fat.
 However, regular exercise is important and has many health benefits.
 Find something you enjoy and aim to do it at least three times a week for 30 minutes.

 WE CAN HELP YOU LOSE WEIGHT AND REDUCE YOUR VISCERAL FAT

 Are you looking to reduce your visceral fat?
+We are a team of qualified, experienced nutritionists who specialise in weight loss.
 We can help you overcome your weight challenges, reach your happy weight and maintain it long term.
 Book yourself in for a complimentary 25 mintue call or contact us and a member of our team will be in touch soon.
 We can talk through your challenges and explore whether one of our Intelligent Weight Loss programmes is right for you.

 Sign up for our free weight loss newsletter to learn more about the services we offer, and for free nutritional advice, directly to your inbox.